Yi Hyoseok: Work

 Yi Hyoseok wrote more than 70 pieces of fiction and first attracted attention of the literary world in 1928 when his story City and Ghost (Dosi-wa yuryeong) was published in Light of Korea (Joseon jigwang).
 Yi published many other works including Unanticipated Meeting (Giu), Shattered Red Lantern (Kkaetteuryeojineun hongdeung) and At Sea Near Russia (Noryeong geunhae), all of which reflected his socialist sympathies.
 Yi's work was self-consciously political and frequently focused on the lives of unfortunate women forced into prostitution, often combining his political message with explorations of sexuality.
-In 1933, however, coincident with increased pressure from Japanese occupiers that literature not be political, Yi Hyoseok helped found the Group of Nine (Guin hoe), and abandoned political literature in favor of more aesthetic approaches.
-The Group of Nine included Jung Jiyong, Yi Sang, Kim Girim, Lee Taejun all of whom influenced Yi Hyoseok.
+In 1933, however, coincident with increased pressure from Japanese occupiers that literature not be political, Yi Hyoseok helped found the League of Nine (Guinhoe), and abandoned political literature in favor of more aesthetic approaches.
+The Group of Nine included Jeong Ji-yong, Yi Sang, Kim Kirim, Lee Taejun all of whom influenced Yi Hyoseok.

 Yi continued to be concerned with eroticism, but his focus also turned largely to nature.
 In his story Pig, Yi writes of a man who raises a sow, with the intent of building a pig farm, but superimposes human sexuality over the rutting of the pigs.
 In Bunnyeo, Yi explored a sexually wanton character.
 When Buckwheat Flowers Bloom (also known as The Buckwheat Season in English), Yi's most famous story, follows the story of an itinerant trader and the love he feels for a younger man, his son as the result of a one-night stand.
 That story has been described as "outstanding" and a "modern classic", and has been adopted into a movie directed by Lee Song-gu in 1967.